+- ➤ Green Schools Campaign Most schools in County Meath are either registered for or actively participating in this initiative, with support from Meath County Council. - ➤ Green KM In response to many initiatives being suspended due to the Covid Pandemic, Meath County Council developed the Green KM, allowing individuals or groups to tackle litter in their area and to enhance their area with native saplings in the Winter Planting Season.

+(Green KM Groups, and Distribution of Native Saplings)
-- ➤ Green Schools Campaign Most schools in County Meathare either registered for or actively participating in this initiative, with support from Meath County Council. - Anti Litter Initiative -the numbers participating has increased year on year with over 130 taking part annually.
-This initiative incorporates action and awareness around litter and is considered to be hugely effective in improving the appearances in our towns and villages.
-It takes place early in the year (Spring), ensuring volunteers are out working early each year in advance of spring growth. - National Spring Clean -co-ordinated by An Taisce -equipment provided by the Council including litter pickers, gloves, skips etc. This is in conjunction with the Councils Anti Litter Initiative. - ➤ Pride of Place There are normally 140 groups participating in Pride of Place in any given year, The considerable achievements gained from this competition together with the Tidy Towns has greatly enhanced the appearances of our County. - ➤ Beach Clean ups in association with An Taisce, Community Groups and individuals, Schools, local Sports Groupsand Beach Management Committee. - Amenity, Lawnmower, Tidy Towns and Community Grants Scheme provides funds annually for upkeep and enhancement of public areas, through the Community Section. - Local Agenda 21 -an environmental partnership grand fund which encourages partnership projects between local community groups, environmental non-government organisations and County Council for projects which support and compliment national environmental policies such as litter, waste, energy, biodiversity.

-- Anti Dumping Initiative (ADI) Grant Scheme aimed at tackling dumping blackspots, in conjunction with DCCAE and local communities.
-The scheme aims to clean up dumping, implement prevention measures to prevent reoccurance, installation of CCTV to prosecute offenders and to increase awareness and vigilance locally. - ➤ Dog Fouling a number of initiatives put in place including stencils, signage, doggie bag dispensers, community events with dog warden and dog behaviourist.
+- National Spring Clean co-ordinated by An Taisce -equipment provided by the Council including litter pickers, gloves, bags and collection service.
+This is in conjunction with the Councils Green KM. - ➤ Pride of Place There are up to 140 groups participating in Pride of Place in any given year.
+The considerable achievements gained from this competition together with the Tidy Towns has greatly enhanced the appearances of our County. - ➤ Beach Clean ups in association with An Taisce, Community Groups, Individuals, Corporate CSR groups, Schools, Sports Groups and Beach Management Committee. - Community Grant Scheme Administered by Community Section, in support of work of Tidy Towns Group, Residents Associations etc., providing funds annually for upkeep and enhancement of public areas. - Anti Dumping Initiative (ADI) Grant Scheme aimed at tackling dumping blackspots, in conjunction with DCCAE and local communities.
+The scheme aims to clean up dumping, implement prevention measures to prevent recurrence and to increase awareness and vigilance locally.

+(ADI project improvement works)
-- Additional staff have been recruited which will boost enforcement in the dog-fouling area. - A contract is in place for the prompt removal of litter deposited in the countryside and following thorough examination of the contents to identify those responsible for such deposition.
-This service also collects litter and waste from established community clean up operations. - Facilitating members of the public in using modern technology such as 'Fix Your Street', and 'See it Say it' in reporting littering. - Use of Social Media including the Councils Web-site, Twitter, Facebook etc as well as the print media in promoting the anti-litter message. - The contract for the operation of the Councils three Civic Amenity sites at Navan, Kells and Trim includes a requirement for the operators to produce education and awareness strategies on environmental issues including Litter over the duration of the Plan.

-- ➤ Regular bulky waste collections for householders mattresses, couches, kitchen and bathroom, nursery equipment, household hazardous materials. - A commitment to ensure all new bins are supplied with appropriate cigarette disposal mechanism. - New Parks and Playground Bye Laws were adopted in 2014 and which will compliment litter control initiatives in this plan. - Anti Litter, Anti Dumping, Anti Car Littering and Anti Dog Fouling signage is provided to each Municipal District for erection in appropriate areas.
+- Regular bulky waste collections for householders mattresses, couches, kitchen and bathroom, nursery equipment, household hazardous materials. - Three Community Wardens dealing with Litter and Waste across the county, backed up by Waste enforcement and a waste collection service, for the removal of litter and waste, and the identification of offenders. - The contract for the operation of the Councils three Civic Amenity sites at Navan, Kells and Trim includes a requirement for the operators to produce education and awareness strategies on environmental issues including Litter over the duration of the Plan.
+The contract for Bring Banks requires the service provider to comprehensively clean each site during service. - ➤ Dog Fouling a number of initiatives put in place including stencils, signage, doggie bag dispensers, community events with dog warden and dog behaviourist. - Anti Litter, Anti Dumping, Anti Car Littering and Anti Dog Fouling signage is provided to each Municipal District for erection in appropriate areas. - ➤ Use of Social Media, Press and Radio, promoting Anti Dumping and Anti Littering Awareness.

-Blackwater Park, Navan © Alan Russell Photography
+- Each MD manages Street Cleaning and Bin Servicing Schedule. - ➤ Leaf Mould Project for communities Creating Compost from fallen leaves, pilot project for three communities in 2024, wider roll out in 2025.

-OBJECTIVES of the Litter Management Plan2019 - 2021
+OBJECTIVES of the Litter Management Plan 2025 - 2027